blues/app-accelerators/11-generator-activity-monitor/README.md

 Alerts are generated when the current, voltage, or power use is outside the configured range or when a change greater than a given percent is detected.

-These are the environment variables that should be configured according your use case:
+These are the environment variables that can be configured according your use case:

 * `heartbeat_mins`: how many minutes between sending power notifications.
-The default is 0 which means do not sent regular power monitoring events, only send alerts.
+The default is 0 which means do not send regular power monitoring events, only send alerts.
 Sending a heartbeat event allows operation of the power source and generator output to be monitored.

 * `alert_under_voltage`, `alert_over_voltage`: send an alert when the measured voltage is above or below the specified values in Volts.
-The default setting is 0 where no alerts are sent regardless of the measured voltage.
+The default setting is `0`, where no alerts are sent regardless of the measured voltage.
 * `alert_change_voltage_percent`: send an alert when the voltage changes by more than the given percent.
-The default value is 15, which sends an alert when a 15% or greater change is detected.
-Set to 0 to disable percentage change alerts.
+The default value is `15`, which sends an alert when a 15% or greater change is detected.
+Set to `0` to disable percentage change alerts.

 * `alert_under_current_amps`, `alert_over_current_amps`: send an alert when the measured current is above or below the specified values in Amps.
-The default setting is 0 where no alerts are sent regardless of the measured current.
+The default setting is `0`, where no alerts are sent regardless of the measured current.
 `alert_change_current_percent`: send an alert when the measured current changes by more than the given percent.
-The default value is 15, which sends an alert when a 15% or greater change is detected.
-Set to 0 to disable percentage change alerts.
+The default value is `15`, which sends an alert when a 15% or greater change is detected.
+Set to `0` to disable percentage change alerts.

 * `alert_under_power_watts`, `alert_over_power_watts`: send an alert when the measured power is above or below the specified values in Watts.
 The default setting is 0 where no alerts are sent regardless of the measured power.
 * `alert_change_power_percent`: send an alert when the measured power changes by more than the given percent.
 The default value is 15, which sends an alert when a 15% or greater change is detected.
 Set to 0 to disable percentage change alerts.